sdosku20/deputetiai/BACKEND_ERROR_REPORT.md

 1. The backend receives the request body as a string instead of parsed JSON
 2. A field in the request is being treated as a string when it should be a dict
 3. There's a difference in how FastAPI/Python parses the request from browser vs curl

-## Request Comparison

-Both requests send identical JSON.
-The only differences could be:
-- HTTP headers (browser may add additional headers)
-- Request encoding
-- How FastAPI parses the request body

-## Next Steps for Backend Team

-1. Check FastAPI endpoint for `/v1/chat/completions` - verify request body parsing
-2. Add logging to see what the backend actually receives
-3. Check if there's middleware transforming the request
-4. Verify the RAG pipeline input validation/handling

 ---
 **Generated:** $(date)